How to Hire a Shopify Google Ads Expert in 2026 (and What They Should Actually Deliver)

 Five questions that filter Shopify Google Ads experts

 Print these and use them on every hiring call.
-Treat it as a scorecard, not a chat - you are listening for specific, been-there answers, not confidence.
+Treat it as a scorecard, not a chat.
+You are listening for specific, been-there answers, not confidence.

 1. Walk me through how you install server-side tracking on Shopify.